mjochum64/saarvis/README_de.md

    cp prompt.txt.example prompt.txt
    ```

-   The content of the provided prompt is just an example and should be adapted to your own needs.
+   The provided prompt is just an example and should be adapted to your needs.

 ## Usage